Moneything Peer To Peer Lending Review

 This means lenders receive monthly interest only payments and the loan principals don’t decrease monthly like on some other platforms.
 The loan principals is paid back when the loan is paid back in full.
 This is normal within the pawnbroking business but increases risk, so that’s something you have to evaluate within your risk tolerance.

-No Information on Default Rates
+No Information On Default Rates

 The website doesn’t show any statistic information regarding late payments or default rates.
-So far none of the loans have defaulted.

 The Moneything Review Conclusion